ovh/docs/pages/account_and_service_management/account_information/secure-ovhcloud-account-with-2fa/guide.en-gb.md

 >
 > Your documents must be sent to us from an email address **registered in your OVHcloud account**.

+> [!success]
+>
-After verifying your documents, a support agent will manually disable two-factor authentication on your OVHcloud account.
+> After verifying your documents, a support agent will manually disable two-factor authentication on your OVHcloud account.

 ## Go further